RobertARandolph/AdmiralBumbleBee.com/_posts/2018-12-15-Why-I-hate-Windows.md

 <div class="image-caption">Menu Bars are all over the place</div>
 {:/nomarkdown}

-I know this is something that bothers Windows users when they moved to macOS, but I strongly feel that this is a thing that macOS got right.
+I know this is something that bothers Windows users when they moved to macOS, but I strongly feel that this is a thing that macOS got right. macOS has plenty of annoying things, but I strongly feel this is a UX choice they aced.

 In macOS menu bars are always at the top of the screen, the menu bar changes depending on which application is currently open.
 This means that there is a minimal amount of screen space dedicated to menu bars and you always know exactly where the menu bar is going to be located.

 I can go to the file menu in almost any application with my eyes closed because it is always in the exact same place on my screen.

 In Windows menus are all over the place.
 They may not even be at the top of the application, and many applications implement their own menu system that is different from others.
-That might mean that one application has checkboxes and is menus that work one way and another application has checkboxes that work another way and yet another application shows checkboxes but they don't actually do anything they open up a window.Some applications and windows, including ones from Microsoft itself, don't even have menus you click something and it opens up a sidebar that has a bunch of options for you.
+That might mean that one application has checkboxes and has menus that work one way and another application has checkboxes that work another way and yet another application shows checkboxes but they don't actually do anything.
+Some applications and windows, including ones from Microsoft itself, don't even have menus, but instead you click something and it opens up a sidebar that has a bunch of options for you.

+Some Linux DE's copied this over the years, but it's not fully taken hold yet.
+It's a bit difficult when many applications draw their own menus instead of doing things right.

 ## Screenshots